PurpleBooth/git-mit/README.md

 # git-mit

 This started out as a reimplementation of git-duet.
-It was an excuse for me to learn Rust and I also had some irritating problems with git duet.
+It was an excuse for me to learn Rust.
 It's a bit more than that now, with lints for issues.

 ## Usage